Oregano Oil Uses

-The most common cause of sore throat is infection from the streptococcal strain of bacteria.
-Because Oregano Oil has both anti-viral and ant-bacterial properties, it can also be an effective treatment for throat infections, including Strep Throat and Tonsillitis.
+The most common cause of a sore throat is the streptococcal strain of bacteria.
+Because Oregano Oil has both anti-viral and ant-bacterial properties, it can also help alleviate the symptoms of throat infections, strep throat and tonsillitis.

-As an anti-septic, Oregano Oil will prevent the growth of an established infection.
-Applied topically, it immediately gets to work on ear infections, destroying all pathogens on contact, however caution should be used in and around the ears.
+As an anti-septic, Oregano Oil may prevent the growth of an established infection.
+Applied topically, it destroys all pathogens on contact.
 Additionally, the oil has a softening effect on ear wax, aiding the natural expulsion process.
-Some people have a high tolerance for the burning sensation when applied directly to the skin.
-Others have been desensitized to it after prolonged use and can use the Oregano Oil undiluted.
-Proceed with caution.

 Begin by diluting a few drops of oil in a carrier oil such as Olive Oil at a rate of about 1 part Oregano Oil to 30 parts Olive Oil.
 Apply to the back of the hand and wait a few minutes to gauge your tolerance.
 If required, dilute further, or use a more concentrated mixture if you can bear it.

 You should never force anything into your ear canal, not even a cotton ear bud.
-You not only risk rupturing or damaging the ear drum, but you will almost certainly push and compact any ear wax or other debris deeper into the ear canal.
+You not only risk rupturing or damaging the ear drum, but you will likely push and compact any ear wax or other debris deeper into the ear canal.
 This will result in longer lasting blockage and may exacerbate the infection.